Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-The key is that by using franctional indices to insert characters, we never have to shift the positions of surrounding characters.
+The key is that by using fractional indices to insert characters, we never have to shift the positions of surrounding characters.

 Another way to imagine fractional indices is as a tree.
 As characters are inserted into the document, they can be inserted in between two existing position identifiers at one level of the tree.
 However, if there is no space between two existing character positions, as demonstrated below, we proceed to the next level of the tree and pick an available position value from there.